dtiourine/dtiourine/README.md

 ### Hi, I'm Daniel 👋

-I’m an undergraduate mathematics student working on mechanistic interpretability and understanding the internal structure of deep neural networks.
+I’m an undergraduate mathematics student working on mechanistic interpretability of deep neural networks.

 My work centers on empirical interpretability research and contributing to open-source tools for analyzing neural network internals.